 Melanie Ebig Lawson joined the Mount Holyoke community in August of 2011.
 Prior to MHC, Lawson worked for residential life departments at the University of Connecticut, the University of Illinois at Urbana-Champaign, and Eastern Michigan University.
 She earned both a bachelor's degree in women's studies and a master's degree in counseling/college student personnel from Eastern Michigan University.
 Lawson's professional interests include technology and social media, women's education, feminism, body image, and the geek subculture.
 A Midwestern expat, Lawson is a devoted crafter who knits, crochets, paints, and sews and is a self-professed geek who loves playing video and board games, watching Doctor Who, gardening, and listening to music.
 She and her husband enjoy dressing up in historically accurate medieval costumes so much that they chose to get married in them at their favorite Renaissance Faire!

-Wasserman graduated from Elon University with a bachelor's degree in political science and from Springfield College with a master's in education in psychology and counseling services with a specialization in student personnel administration in higher education.
+Wasserman is the associate director of New Student Orientation and special assistant to the Dean of the College.
+She graduated from Elon University with a bachelor's degree in political science and from Springfield College with a master's in education in psychology and counseling services with a specialization in student personnel administration in higher education.
 She greatly enjoys working with student leaders on campus and feeds off of the energy of new student orientation.
 She is skilled at leadership development and facilitation and leads trainings for orientation leaders in the fall and spring.
-She has two cats, Lenny and Llama, and spends her time walking, doing yoga, socializing, and reading.

 Annette M. McDermott, interim dean of the Office of Religious and Spiritual Life, joined Mount Holyoke in 2012 as a College chaplain and advisor to the Catholic community.
 Her life interest has been in engaging her mind and spirit at the intersection of religion and civil society.
 She earned a B.A. in political science/international relations from Fordham University and an M.A. in public policy from Trinity College in Hartford.
 She is currently completing her doctoral studies in political science at Boston College, where her dissertation topic is focused on the competing mediating roles of Catholic sisters in the American public square since Vatican II.